Narotam-Mishra/react-native-learning/ReadMe.txt

 ==> keyboardVerticalOffset={Platform.OS === 'ios' ?
 100 : 0}

 # The KeyboardAvoidingView component can be a tricky component in react native which can test our patience.

+## Lec 64 - Form Validation (2:57)

+# In order to do form validation , first things first, we need a way to display error message to our users